Home Hindu Wedding The Ceremony Item List Auspicious Time Testimonials Links Contact

 • Havan

 The fire god is invited by lighting the Holy fire under the canopy.
 The fire represents an eternal source of energy.
-The priest will recite the verses in Sanskrit and the participants under the instruction of the priest will offer their obligations to the almighty Lord.
+The priest will recite the verses in Sanskrit and the participants will offer their obligations to the almighty Lord.

 • Parikrama